 Ultra Guard Flea Spray from Hartz

-Ultra Guard Flea Spray from Hartz (Found here on Amazon) is designed to kill fleas on contact and will continue to do so for up to 7 days.
+Ultra Guard Flea Spray from Hartz (Found here on Amazon) (paid link) is designed to kill fleas on contact and will continue to do so for up to 7 days.
 In addition to that, you can also spray this product as a preventative measure to keep your pooch safe.
 Applying it once a week is generally considered safe and proves very beneficial for your pet.
 The extra aloe in this flea spray will keep the coat and skin of your dog smooth and healthy.

 This product might not be suitable for some canines as they can develop an allergic reaction.
 Therefore, it’s highly recommended to test the Ultra Guard Flea Spray on a small section of your dog’s skin.
 If all goes well, you can spray it throughout the fur of your canine friend.